 Wildermuth's works have been published in books and magazines, as well as in limited edition print, a sculpture for Danbury Mint, and a set of collectible plates for the Bradford Exchange.

-Wildermuth and her husband, Jack, live in the beautiful equestrian community of Bear Valley Springs in Tehachapi CA, with their three horses and three dogs.
-Their home is not too far from the Leiva family homestead, founded by Don Antonio almost 150 years ago.
+Wildermuth lives in beautiful Bear Valley Springs in Tehachapi CA, with her horses.
+Her home is not too far from the Leiva family homestead, founded by Don Antonio almost 150 years ago.